New Greenpeace Report on Deforestation in West Papua Shines a Light on the Worst Offenders

 Indeed Sefnat Mahuze, a local farmer, told the BBC that he saw Korindo employees setting the fires after collecting fallen timber.
 “They poured petrol over it and then lit them."

 POSCO (formerly Daewoo) has also been investigated by activists over the PT.
 Bio Inti Agrindo oil palm plantations in Merauke province which has had a major impact on the Bian and Fly rivers.
-Linus Omba, a member of the Mandobo tribe, says that their community land was sold to POSCO for just $12,000.
+Linus Omba, a member of the Mandobo indigenous community, says that their community land was sold to POSCO for just $12,000.
 “This was an injustice for all the Mandobo people of this forest,” Linus said.
 “The company didn’t follow the proper procedure.”

 In December 2019 a complaint was filed against POSCO and its financial backers - the Korean National Pension Service and the Export-Import Bank of Korea - by the Korean Transnational Corporations Watch, Yayasan Pusaka, WALHI Papua, and SKP KAMe, with Korea’s National Contact Point for the Organization for Economic Cooperation and Development.